-A note from Susan: I have worked professionally as a restaurant reviewer, both in my previous job as food editor for a regional magazine and, occasionally, in my current position as food editor for a northern New Jersey daily newspaper.
-The photos and descriptions included here are of restaurants Ted and I have visited on our own.
+The photos and descriptions included here are of restaurants we have visited on our own.
 We never accept free meals in exchange for writing about and/or photographing a restaurant, except on the rare occasions we are invited to special press dinners – in which case we will tell you.

 “A country club without the golf course” is how Ted described this venerable dining establishment, which originated as a Depression-era hot dog stand.
 As we were walking in, a woman in front of us spied Ted’s camera over his shoulder and asked, incredulous, “Are you tourists?”
 It was one of those times when you wish you had a clever answer:”Why yes, ma’am, we just flew in from Texas – came all the way here just to try this place …” But perhaps people do – it’s like stepping into a time machine.
 Pals is one of those places I can imagine my grandparents frequenting, the curmudgeonly waiter bringing my grandfather’s extra-dry martini before he had a chance to ask and my grandmother ordering raspberry sherbet for dessert.
 We sat in the “Winchester Room” – complete with the namesake rifle hanging on the wall, captain’s chairs circling round tables, old-world oil paintings and tufted, red leatherette booths.